 Public Health Activities

 We may disclose your health information to authorized public health officials (or a foreign government agency collaborating with such officials) so they may carry out their public health activities.
-For example, we may share your health information with government officials that are responsible for controlling disease, injury, or disability.
-We may also disclose your health information to a person who may have been exposed to a communicable disease or be at risk for contracting or spreading the disease if a law permits us to do so.
-And finally, we may release some health information about you to your employer if your employer hires us to provide you with a physical exam and we discover that you have a work-related injury or disease that your employer must know about in order to comply with employment laws.
+For example, we may share your health information with government officials that are responsible for controlling disease, injury or disability, or to a person who may have been exposed to a communicable disease or be at risk for contracting or spreading the disease if a law permits us to do so.
+We also may release some health information about you to your employer if your employer hires us to provide you with a physical exam and we discover that you have a work-related injury or disease that your employer must know about in order to comply with employment laws.

-We may release your health information to a public health authority that is authorized to receive reports of abuse, neglect, or domestic violence.
-For example, we may report your information to government officials if we reasonably believe that you have been a victim of such abuse, neglect or domestic violence.
+We may release your health information to a public health authority that is authorized to receive reports of child abuse or neglect.
+We may release your health information to a public health authority that is authorized to receive reports of adult abuse, neglect or domestic violence.
+For example, we may make such a report if we reasonably believe that you have been a victim of such abuse, neglect or domestic violence.
 We will make every effort to obtain your permission before releasing this information, but in some cases we may be required or authorized to act without your permission.